 Key Takeaway – Advantages Of Silo

-As the new pieces of content are tailor specific to the title of the page then the user experience is so much better and stacking this silo into a cluster of documents hugely helps your expertise of that given subject.
-In this video they call this the new semantic web which is basically clustering multiple documents on a given topic.
+As the new pages and pieces of content are tailor specific to the title of the page then the user experience is so much better and stacking this silo into a cluster of documents hugely helps your expertise of that given subject.
+In this video, they call this the new semantic web which is basically clustering multiple documents on a given topic.
 Check it out as great video:

 Previously I would write a long piece of content trying to cover too many topics.
 These could have been broken down in smaller blogs and then through silo interlinked.

 Therefore now I can write a piece of content on the ‘History Of Old Trafford’ and create this long comprehensive article solely on this topic.
-I’ll then internal link this to Man Utd sports betting page.
+I’ll then link this to Man Utd sports betting page.

 Creating a topical trust with content depth allows us to leverage low bounce to the website and quality time on site.

-Then utilising silo internal linking if they want to check the odds on Manchester United to win at the weekend while playing at that stadium they can choose to or not.
+Then utilising silo linking if they want to check the odds on Manchester United to win at the weekend while playing at that stadium they can choose to or not.
 But in googles eyes, the visit and user has had a good experience with your site.

 You do not want to create content cannibalization when you are adding fresh content to your site.
 In order to avoid this, you will need to carry out internal linking and create a strong SEO silo structure.

 This process is not as difficult as it seems.
-Basically, whenever there is a crossover (when you mention something that you have another page for) you will use an anchor text link to internal link to that page.
+Basically, whenever there is a crossover (when you mention something that you have another page for) you will use an anchor text link to link internally to that page.